dermesser/uvco/README.md

 ### Basic event loop set-up

-This and the following examples can be compiled using
+Once uvco has been installed, this and the following examples can be compiled using

 ```shell
 $CXX -std=c++23 <file> -lfmt -luv -luv-co-lib -luv-co-base -luv-co-promise